SiddharthPalod/Psychographic-Clustering-Maina/README.md

 # 🧠 Psychographic Analysis of Mental Health App Reviews for Maina

 This project performs deep **text and behavioral analysis** on user reviews from **mental health applications** in India.
-It uses NLP, sentiment analysis, topic modeling, and behavioral clustering to build **psychographic personas** based on large-scale review data.
+It uses NLP, sentiment analysis, topic modeling, and behavioral clustering (6 clusters) to build **psychographic personas** based on large-scale review data.

 ---